 Most of all, thank you to the Plaintiffs and class representatives who organized their own legal representation and pushed for this: Anthony Reid, Ronald Gibson, Mark Spotz, Jermont Cox, and Ricardo Natividad.
 We are proud to represent them.

 More information about the lawsuit, Reid et al. v.
-Wetzel, is available at this link: https://www.aclupa.org/en/cases/reid-et-al-v-wetzel
+Wetzel, is also available at https://www.aclupa.org/en/cases/reid-et-al-v-wetzel